 By Karen Freifeld

-NEW YORK, June 16 (Reuters) - J.C.
-Penney interfered with Macy's agreement with Martha Stewart Living Omnimedia , a New York judge ruled on Monday.
+NEW YORK (Reuters) - JC Penney Co (JCP.N) interfered with a contract between Macy's Inc (M.N) and Martha Stewart Living Omnimedia Inc (MSO.N) when it cut a deal to sell a line of the celebrity's home goods, a New York judge ruled on Monday.